JuliaLang/IJulia.jl/docs/src/_changelog.md

   Julia 1.12.
 - Switched the default matplotlib backend for [`IJulia.init_matplotlib()`](@ref) to `widget`, which should be more backwards compatible ([#1205]).
+- IJulia now checks if juliaup is used during the build step when installing the default kernel, and if it is used then it will set the kernel command to the equivalent of `julia +major.minor` ([#1201]).
+This has the advantage of not needing to rebuild IJulia to update the kernel after every patch release of Julia, but it does mean that IJulia will only create kernels for each Julia minor release instead of each patch release.

 ## [v1.31.1] - 2025-10-20